Ukraine officials come under shelling attack on front | Law-Order

 Top Ukrainian military officials came under a shelling attack during a tour of the front of the separatist conflict in eastern Ukraine.

-The officials fled to a bomb shelter before hustling from the area.
-A journalist from The Associated Press was on the tour.
+The officials fled to a bomb shelter before hustling from the area, according to journalist from The Associated Press who was on the tour.

 Earlier Saturday, separatist leaders in eastern Ukraine ordered a full military mobilization Saturday amid a spike of violence in the war-torn region and fears in the West that Russia might use the strife as a pretext for an invasion.